ash-project/ash/documentation/how_to/use-without-data-layers.md

   # notice no data layer is configured

   attributes do
-    #A primary key is always necessary on a resource, but you can make it a uuid and fill it in on each read, if you don't have one
+    #A primary key is always necessary on a resource, but this will simply generate one for you automatically
     uuid_primary_key :id
     attribute :some_complex_derived_number, :integer
   end